-That’s a simple one, because I’m a barber!
-Having previously worked with charities aiming to encourage men to speak to me in the barber shop through local and national press, it became clear me that I personally need to include barbering in my efforts to tackle the issues surrounding mental health.
+That’s a simple one, I’m a barber!
+Having previously worked with charities aiming to encourage men to speak to me in the barber shop through local and national press, it became expected for me to include barbering in everything I do.
 It’s something I expected of myself.

-What if I could use such events to fund the Hermes Project, and ultimately provide that desperately needed support to those bereaved by parental suicide?
+What if I could use such events to fund the project, and to ultimately provide support to those bereaved by parental suicide?

-Isn’t it about time we all show that we are proactive, rather than reactive, when it comes to mental health?
-Book a mental health barber shop pop up!
-We’d love to come and visit you!
+Maybe you work for a university, or you run a business… isn’t it about time that we show we are proactive, rather than reactive, about mental health?
+Why not book a mental health barber shop pop up to come and visit you?